vjoel/tupelo/README.md

+**NEWS**: Come hear a talk on Tupelo on December 11 in San Francisco at the [SF Distributed Computing meetup](http://www.meetup.com/San-Francisco-Distributed-Computing).
+Location is TBD.
+Abstract: [doc/sfdc.txt](doc/sfdc.txt).

 tupelo
 ==

-_NEW_:
-  Come hear a talk on Tupelo on December 11 in San Francisco at the [SF Distributed Computing meetup](http://www.meetup.com/San-Francisco-Distributed-Computing).
-Location is TBD.
-Abstract: [doc/sfdc.txt](doc/sfdc.txt).

 A tuplespace that is fast, scalable, and language agnostic.
 It is designed for distribution of both computation and storage, in a unified language that has both transactional and tuple-operation (read/write/take) semantics.